faishal123/kotoba/README.md

 2. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Deployed URL 🌐

+You can access the deployed version of Kotoba at [https://kotoba-one.vercel.app/](https://kotoba-one.vercel.app/).

 ## Project Structure 📂

 The project structure is organized as follows: